edigar/basicCRUD/README.md

 A list CRUD in MVC with autoload and a simple persistence framework.

-Here you'll find two pages to get a list and a sublist, add itens to those lists edit items from those lists, and delete any of the items from those lists.
+Here you'll find three pages to get a list and a sublist, add itens to those lists edit items from those lists, and delete any of the items from those lists.

 ## Minimum Requirements